danielfett/draft-dpop/mainmatter.md

 (#Objective_Replay_Different_Endpoint)) is achieved through the binding of the DPoP proof to a certain URI and HTTP method.
-DPoP does not, however, achieve the same level of protection as TLS-based methods such as OAuth Mutual TLS [@I-D.ietf-oauth-mtls] or OAuth Token Binding [@I-D.ietf-oauth-token-binding] (see also (#Token_Replay) and (#request_integrity)).
+DPoP does not, however, achieve the same level of protection as TLS-based methods such as OAuth Mutual TLS [@RFC8705] or OAuth Token Binding [@I-D.ietf-oauth-token-binding] (see also (#Token_Replay) and (#request_integrity)).
 TLS-based mechanisms can leverage a tight integration between the TLS layer and the application layer to achieve a very high